 Two Day Journey on Manali – Leh Highway

 The options of stay or accommodation are very limited on Manali – Leh Highway due to the limited civilization.
-Hence, a two day journey on Manali – Leh Highway is the most common among all travelers.
+Hence, a two-day journey on Manali – Leh Highway is the most common among all travelers.
 Private Taxis and buses run by HPTDC or HRTC also cover the Manali – Leh Highway in two days.
-Mostly, people break up the journey on Manali – Leh Highway in the following two ways over a span of two days –
+Mostly, people break up the journey on Manali – Leh Highway in the following two ways over two days –

 Manali – Keylong / Jispa (Day 1) and Keylong / Jispa – Leh (Day 2)

 This option is mostly preferred by people who do not want to run the risk of acute mountain sickness (AMS) by staying at higher altitudes than Keylong or Jispa.
-However, on the second day, you need to leave early in the morning like by 5 AM from Keylong or Jispa to reach Leh in time.
-Public buses including HPTDC / HRTC halts for night at Keylong and leave at 5 AM in the next morning, too.
+However, on the second day, you need to leave early in the morning like by 6 AM from Keylong or Jispa to reach Leh in time.
+Public buses including HPTDC / HRTC halt for a night at Keylong and leave at 6 AM the next morning, too.

 Manali – Sarchu / Pang (Day 1) and Sarchu / Pang – Leh (Day 2)